 Government Guidance placed those who are pregnant in the list of people who are vulnerable, meaning that they are at high risk of severe illness from COVID-19.
-Some pregnant school based staff may be defined as 'clinically extremely vulnerable'.
-However shielding was paused as of August 1st except where local lockdowns are in place and school based staff are now expected to return to their workplace setting.
+Some pregnant school based staff may be defined as 'clinically extremely vulnerable'..
 Those who are pregnant should still take care to minimise contact with others from outside their household and should only return to the workplace if it is demonstrated that it is safe to do so.
 Schools should produce an individual risk assessment for any staff members who are pregnant or a new mother, including clear plans which demonstrate that there will be compliance at all times with the measures identified to manage the risk.